orhun/abstractapi-rs/README.md

 See [`ApiType`](https://docs.rs/abstractapi/latest/abstractapi/enum.ApiType.html) enum for currently supported APIs.

-Next step would be calling the function related to the API you want to use:
+The next step would be calling the function related to the API you want to use:

 ```rs
 let geolocation: abstractapi::api::Geolocation = abstractapi.get_geolocation("172.217.19.142").unwrap();
 ```

-Function parameters and return values (`Struct`s) are directly mapped from the [offical API documentation](#apis) so you may frequently need to refer to it for the meaning of these fields.
+Function parameters and return values (`Struct`s) are directly mapped from the [official API documentation](#apis) so you may frequently need to refer to it for the meaning of these fields.

-Alternatively, you can use `prelude` module for glob-importing the common types.
+Alternatively, you can use the `prelude` module for glob-importing the common types.
 Here is a full example that shows the basic usage of phone validation API:

 ```rs
 use abstractapi::prelude::*;